 EPSRC LWEC Network

-Severe weather, with heavy rainfall and strong winds, has
+Extreme weather, including heavy rainfall and strong winds,

-been the cause of recent dramatic land and coastal flooding,
+has been the cause of recent land and coastal flooding, and

-and of strong beach and cliff erosion along the British
+strong beach and cliff erosion along the British coast.
+Both

-severe environmental disasters in the UK.
-The prediction of
+environmental disasters in the UK.
+The prediction of extreme

-hurricanes, and thunderstorms) and its use to forecast river
+thunderstorms) and its use in forecasting river flooding and

-flooding and storm surges, as well as coastal erosion, poses
+storm surges, as well as coastal erosion, poses a significant

-a significant challenge.
-Uncertainties in the prediction of
+challenge.
+Uncertainties in the prediction of where and how

-where and how much precipitation will fall, how high storm
+much precipitation will fall, how high storm surges will be

-surges will be and from which direction waves and wind will
+and from which direction waves and wind will attack coastlines

-To meet this challenge, it is crucial that mathematicians with the relevant expertise interact closely with environmental scientists and with end-users of environmental research.
-The Maths Foresees network was established in May 2015 under the Living with Environmental Change umbrella to forge strong links between researchers in the applied mathematics and environmental science communities with end-users of environmental research.
+To meet this challenge, it is crucial that mathematicians with the relevant expertise interact closely with environmental scientists and end-users of environmental research.
+The Maths Foresees network was established in May 2015 under the EPSRC Living with Environmental Change (LWEC) umbrella to forge strong links between researchers in the applied mathematics and environmental science communities and end-users of environmental research.

 Maths Foresees is one of four networks funded under the

-With Environmental Change (LWEC) umbrella, alongside Past Earth (based at
+With Environmental Change umbrella, alongside Past Earth (based at

 the University of Leeds), SECURE